Myrlin Hepworth: El Coyotito Of La Phoenikera

 One of those scribes is Myrlin James Gonzalez Hepworth, a Phoenikero with the most non-Mexican-Mexican name.
 He is the kind of dude you want producing shit in La Phoenikera, and whatever your opinion may be about his motives and skills as a poet/musician/performer, this mofo has guts, and that’s what it takes to be a culture producer in our piece of “brown wasteland,” as some dipshit writer once called it.

-Myrlindo in the set for his “Just This” music video coming up later this year.
+Myrlindo is in the set for his “Just This” music video later this year.
 Photo: Alisa Avila.

-Myrlin grew up listening to coyote stories about the creation of the world and humanity, about the trickster-wise character that often appears in indigenous narrations of the Southwest.
+Myrlin grew up listening to coyote stories about the world’s creation and humanity, about the trickster-wise character that often appears in Indigenous narrations of the Southwest.
 He never anticipated that he would become the coyote of his own story.

 His dad told him these fables, and his mom taught him to love the melanin populating his skin and the legacy of his ancestors.

-He was brought up between northern Idaho and New Mexico and spent most of this time in Lewiston, Idaho, a place close to where the most important Aryan Nations compound in the world used to be.
-It was a place where he was a few shades too brown to be entirely white.
+He was raised between northern Idaho and New Mexico and spent most of his life in Lewiston, Idaho, near the site of the most important Aryan Nations compound in the world.
+He was a few shades too brown to be entirely white.

-He’s loved hip-hop since ’94 when he heard “Crooklyn” by the Crooklyn Dodgers while his mom was playing the Spike Lee joint by the same title.
-He then moved to listen to the greats like Biggie, Pac, Outkast or J Dilla and others like Common, Mos Def, and The Roots.
-He remembers that was it; it had him, it owned him, it was something made for him.
+He’s loved hip-hop since ’94, when he heard “Crooklyn” by the Crooklyn Dodgers while his mom was playing the Spike Lee joint of the same title.
+He then moved to listen to the greats like Biggie, Pac, Outkast, J Dilla, and others like Common, Mos Def, and The Roots.
+He remembers that was it; it had him, it owned him, and it was something made for him.

 At the same time, his mom played tons of other music in their home.
 “She played Stevie Wonder, Linda Ronstadt, Paul Simon; some Mariachi music, José Alfredo Jiménez, Chente, Pedro Infante, and Lola Beltrán.
 Then there was also Sly and The Family Stone, The Temptations, Etta James, Nina Simone, Hector Lavoe,” he recounts.

-Myrlin plotting the next move.
+Myrlin is plotting the next move.
 Photo: Alisa Avila.

-His mother’s side of the family lives in Santa Fe and Northern New Mexico since the state was part of Mexico, during colonialism.
-His roots are of Spanish and indigenous descent, having Pueblo and possibly Comanche as part of his genome.
+His mother’s side of the family has lived in Santa Fe and Northern New Mexico since the state was part of Mexico during colonialism.
+His roots are of Spanish and indigenous descent, and his genome includes Pueblo and possibly Comanche.

 Myrlin explains that his mom’s teachings on resistance and accepting his brownness were crucial in his upbringing.
-Also valuable was his father’s insight on the history of indigenous people in America, which he learned while living in a reservation because his grandfather taught there and coached basketball.
+Also valuable was his father’s insight into the history of Indigenous people in America, which he learned while living on a reservation because his grandfather taught there and coached basketball.

-That targeting wasn’t exclusive of the white spaces he occupied though.
+That targeting wasn’t exclusive to the white spaces he occupied, though.
 It also worked the other way around.
-“In New Mexico some of my cousins where like ‘ah your dad is white, you’re like a pocho, you’re one of those,’” he recalls.
+“In New Mexico, some of my cousins were like, ‘Ah, your dad is white, you’re like a pocho, you’re one of those,’” he recalls.
 That made him insecure, mostly because he wanted people of color to accept him.

 A Coyotito is born

 Writing is the medium that speaks to him the most.
-Writing poetry was a survival mechanism for him, and he started when he was in 9th grade.
+Writing poetry was his survival mechanism, and he started in 9th grade.

-After hopscotching through the East Valley, he settled in Tempe and one day he saw a call for poets at a poetry slam venue on Mill Ave.; he felt compelled to participate.
+After hopscotching through the East Valley, he settled in Tempe.
+One day, he saw a call for poets at a poetry slam venue on Mill Ave.; he felt compelled to participate.

 “I was super scared, and I wrote some shit and finally did it.
-Within a year, I rose in the Arizona poetry scene, and I was on my way to the finals for a national poetry slam.
+Within a year, I rose in the Arizona poetry scene and was on my way to the finals for a national poetry slam.
 Subsequently, I was able to make a career out of it,” Myrlindo explains.

-When he started going to ASU he learned how literature is taught in an institution; he became aware of performing styles and poetry movements and writing styles.
+When he started attending ASU, he learned how literature is taught in an institution, and he became aware of performing styles, poetry movements, and writing styles.

-Myrlin quit his day job as a pre-school teacher while still attending ASU, found a niche and began teaching poetry to middle and high school students.
+Myrlin quit his day job as a preschool teacher while attending ASU, found a niche, and began teaching poetry to middle and high school students.

 He founded Phonetic Spit with other local writers.
-They started it because of the need to create youth culture in La Phoenikera since there was none concerning poetry.
-The organization is now lead by Ashley Hare and Tomás Stanton.
+They started it because they needed to create a youth culture in La Phoenikera since there was none concerning poetry.
+The organization is now led by Ashley Hare and Tomás Stanton.

-That is what Myrlin does now predominantly.
-He travels around the country teaching youth how to tell their stories through narrative.
+That is what Myrlin predominantly does now.
+He travels around the country, teaching youth to tell their stories through narrative.

 He gives talks where there’s a dialog about race, politics, art, and hip-hop; he talks about his own story; he goes into English or writing classes and creates a safe space where students can speak freely about any topic or about who they are, instead of adhering to standards.

-“I tell them that they are the standard, that they are all they need.
-I encourage them to be brave unapologetic and honest .”
+“I tell them that they are the standard and all they need.
+I encourage them to be brave, unapologetic, and honest .”

-By sharing their experiences, participants become empowered by their stories and share them with the class, displaying everyday issues that affect their lives like drug abuse, imprisonment of family members, violence, rape; things that they are being asked about for the first time in their academic journey.
+By sharing their experiences, participants become empowered by their stories and share them with the class, displaying everyday issues that affect their lives, like drug abuse, imprisonment of family members, violence, and rape, things that they are being asked about for the first time in their academic journey.

 “This process humanizes the students by letting their classmates and teachers know that there is a story behind all of them, and in a way that changes the culture and dynamics of the classroom.”